guidoerfen/miniature-component/README.md

 All files in the config-directory and it's sub-directories recursively will be read, given that the format is supported.
 Currently, that is:
 - **PHP**: The PHP-files always should return an array
 - **YAML**: This is depending on the PECL-extension for YAML is loaded.
-Alternatively the component class can be injected with a decorator that holds the PHP-based YAML-interpreter of youir choice.
+Alternatively the component class can be injected with a decorator that holds the PHP-based YAML-interpreter of your choice.
 More about this [here](#yaml-support)

 #### 1st recursion level: selecting the interpreter
 There are three main keys for the three main purposes: `di_mapping`, `params`, and `coupling`.